We live in a world full of constant pressures.

 Identify the source

-Although there are times where we know exactly what has brought us to feel this way.
+Another difficult thing to identify for sure.
+Although there are times where we know what has brought us to feel the way we’ve been feeling.

-Write everything you are feeling or that’s on your mind.
+Write everything you feel, or that’s on your mind.

-Easiest thing to write, hardest thing to do.
+The easiest thing to write, the hardest thing to do, huh?

 As a single mom, I feel so pressured to have things done a certain way that I want to be able to fill in the absent parent gap as much as possible.